Introduction

 Update Complete. ⎈Happy Helming!⎈

-Install a sample NGINX application using a Helm chart:
+Install a sample NGINX application to validate that Helm can create releases:

 helm install nginx bitnami/nginx